rawr51919/discord.js-tools/README.md

 var prefix = {};

 client.on('message', message => {
-tools.messageCollector(message, 'do you like spikey yes or no?', 'i like him too!')
+tools.messageCollector(message, 'do you like spikey? yes or no?', 'i like him too!')

 tools.arrayRandom(['1', '2', '3']).then({i =>
 console.log(i)